 So, if you’re going through a hard time like I am, I highly recommend making this honey lime dressing.
 While it is not a substitute for treatment by a psychiatrist, psychologist, or any other medical professional, making it might help make you feel a little bit lighter.
 It also tastes super fresh and healthy.

 Paleo & Low FODMAP Salad Dressing

 This Honey Lime Dressing recipe is Paleo compliant but unfortunately not Whole30 compliant due to the use of honey.
-If you are looking for an amazingly delicious Whole30 compliant salad dressing recipe, try my Dairy-Free Homemade Ranch Dressing (Paleo, Whole30 & Low FODMAP).
-It’s one of the most popular receipes on Good Noms, Honey! and one I make weekly.
+If you are looking for an amazingly delicious Whole30 compliant salad dressing recipe, try my Dairy-Free Homemade Ranch Dressing.
+It’s one of the most popular recipes on Good Noms, Honey! and one I make weekly.
 So good!

 The other ingredient of concern in regard to FODMAPs is lime juice; however, Monash lists lime juice tolerable in quantities of up to 1 cup per serving.
 This recipe only contains 3 tablespoons of lime juice, so that is well below the tolerable amount per serving.

 As honey and limes contain different FODMAP types (fructose and fructans, respectively), unless the salad you’re putting the dressing on contains another ingredient containing fructose or a high amount of fructans, there should be little to worry about in terms of FODMAP stacking.
 Always double check with Monash’s app yourself when trying out a new recipe, regardless of whether or not it is labeled as low FODMAP by the recipe’s author.